xMrPhede/KaTeXGPT/README.md

 ## 🐛 Known Bugs

 ~~- When pasting equations with large operators (Σ, Π, ∫), the intended index variable appears alongside the placeholder rather than replacing it.
 For example, in a summation, you'll see both the placeholder and the indexed variable 'xi' instead of just 'xi'.~~ ✅ Fixed
+- Matrixes are not correctly rendered in Word, pasting them will result in a bunch of MathML text

 <div align="center">
 Made with ❤️ by Federico Granata